melanie-oneill/special-topics-labs-linux-docker/README.md

     1. You should test that your script works by logging in to GitLab, and of course you should test all of the parameters.
 The hostname to put in the url should be ``localhost``, so you should be able to point your browser to [http://localhost] if you start your GitLab with your default settings.
     1. You will need to volume mount the value passed as the ``-d`` parameter (defaulted to ``/tmp/gitlab-data`` to your postgresql instance.
     1. You should run your service in the background (i.e. ``Detached mode``).
 To see how to do this consult ``docker-compose up --help``.

+## Hints
+1. Your reading assignments include overviews of writing shell scripts and docker compose.
+I suggest you read through them to get a good intro to both.
+1. The [https://developer.ibm.com/code/2017/07/13/step-step-guide-running-gitlab-ce-docker/] site talks about Kubernetes, but you may safely ignore it.
+We won't be using Kubernetes in this lab
+1. The [docker-compose.yml](https://github.com/IBM/Kubernetes-container-service-GitLab-sample/blob/master/docker-compose.yml) file specified in that IBM blog entry is a great place to start.
+Note that it starts GitLab on port 30080 (`- "30080:30080"`), so you might need to fix it up.
+You can specify an environment variable in the yml file as long as you set it in your script before running `docker-compose`.
+1. I would suggest you develop your script in multiple phases, to make it easier.
+For example:
+    1. Download the `docker-compose.yml` and run various `docker-compose` invocations (`docker-compose up`, `docker-compose stop`, etc.) to become familiar with running docker-compose.
+    2. Have your shell script invoke `docker-compose`.
+You can start by hardcoding the `docker-compose up` and then use a command line argument to choose up/down/stop/etc.
+    3. Finally, add in the command line arguments you need to support.
+1. Note that with `docker-compose` you need not specify the yml file you want to use, but you can.
+You can run `docker-compose -f <location-of-my-yml-file>.yml up` or `docker-compose up`.
+If you don't specify the YML file, docker-compose will look in the current directory for a file named `docker-compose.yml`.
+If it doesn't find it, it will complain.
+When testing your lab, I will run the command from your `bin/` directory so you don't have to deal with Linux paths if you don't want to.
+1. Note that your `gitlab-ctl.sh` script takes "start", but `docker-compose` takes "up".

 ## Submitting Your Work